 It turned out that “just in case” meant “to be drunk immediately”, but it was starting to rain so I suggested we put the tent up, but that just made it rain harder.
 I wasn’t very keen on drinking wine in a dark wet carpark so was about to hit the sack when Giles suggested we sit in the car and have a drink so we did and it was fucking bleak, but as I was serving Giles notice as to the terrible shitness of his ideas, to everyone’s surprise he actually had a good one: let’s climb over the gate to the closed camp site and have a drink sitting at a table on their covered terrace.

-We had a good old drunken old shout old time until, on climbing back over the gate I drunkenly lost balance and fell and smashed my knee on a concrete bollard.
+We had a good old drunken old shouty old time until, on climbing back over the gate I drunkenly lost my balance, fell, and smashed my knee on a concrete bollard.
 It hurt like hell but I thought ah no problem it’ll be fine in the morning.

 We woke to find the floor of the tent was wet because I had stupidly put a tarp down as a groundsheet to protect the bottom of the tent from the wet ground.
 It didn’t work because whereas water seeps into soil, it doesn’t seep into tarp, and you get a kind of instant lake for your tent to sit on.
 I’d already made the same mistake on the last trip so not only was my sleeping bag wet, I also started to worry about the state of my mental capacities.
 Plus the morning was grey and foggy and depressing and we were both hung over (obviously) and my knee still hurt like hell.